 A vaccination may require more than one dosage to work properly, which is referred to as a booster shot.
 Immunizations that need a booster shot include influenza, tetanus, measles, human papillomavirus, hepatitis and meningococcal.

 At our urgent care facility, we have the knowledge and resources to provide patients with vaccinations when they need them.
 Without the proper immunizations, you run the risk of becoming seriously ill due to a viral or bacterial infection.
 Receiving timely vaccinations can help prevent the onset of suffering from symptoms when confronted with the germs that lead to the infection.

 In the event you are unsure about whether you need a certain vaccination or simply want to receive your annual flu shot, consult with us by giving us a call or coming in for a visit.
 As an urgent care, we will do everything in our power to fit you into our schedule, with or without an appointment.

-At Eldridge Urgent Care & Family Medicine, we can provide quick immunizations, vaccinations and flu shots.
+At Eldridge Family Clinic, we can provide quick immunizations, vaccinations and flu shots.
 Visit us at our Houston office today.

 - Booster shot